Matchings, coverings, and Castelnuovo-Mumford regularity: Applications

 \subsection{Biclique and chain graph covers}

-A complete bipartite graph (biclique) $K_{m,n}$ is clearly co-chordal, so the biclique cover number is an upper bound for $\cochordcov G$.
+Following our terminology from Section \ref{sub:Notation}, the biclique cover number of a graph $G$ is the minimum number of bicliques (complete bipartite graphs) required to cover the edges of $G$.
+As a complete bipartite graph $K_{m,n}$ is clearly co-chordal, the biclique cover number is an upper bound for $\cochordcov G$.
 More generally, it is straightforward to show that a bipartite graph $G$ is co-chordal if and only $\im G=1$.
 Bipartite co-chordal graphs have been called \emph{chain graphs}.

 Recall that a graph is \emph{well-covered} if every maximal independent set has the same cardinality.
-Kumini showed: \begin{thm} \emph{(Kumini \cite{Kummini:2009})} If $G$ is a well-covered bipartite graph, then $\reg\left(R/\mathcal{I}(G)\right)=\im G$. \end{thm} We recover Theorem \ref{thm:RegWellcoveredBipartite} as a corollary of the following chain graph covering result: \begin{thm} If $G$ is a well-covered bipartite graph, then $\im G=\cochordcov G$. \end{thm} In order to prove Theorem \ref{thm:WellCoveredBipariteCochord}, we will need two lemmas.
+Kumini showed: \begin{thm} \emph{(Kumini \cite{Kummini:2009})} If $G$ is a well-covered bipartite graph, then $\reg\left(R/\edgeideal(G)\right)=\im G$. \end{thm} We recover Theorem \ref{thm:RegWellcoveredBipartite} as a corollary of the following chain graph covering result: \begin{thm} If $G$ is a well-covered bipartite graph, then $\im G=\cochordcov G$. \end{thm} In order to prove Theorem \ref{thm:WellCoveredBipariteCochord}, we will need two lemmas.
 First, well-covered bipartite graphs have long been known to admit a simple characterization: \begin{lem} \emph{ (Ravindra \cite{Ravindra:1977}, Favaron \cite{Favaron:1982}; see also Villarreal} \cite{Villarreal:2007}\emph{)} If $G$ is a well-covered bipartite graph with no isolated vertices, then $G$ has a perfect matching.
 Moreover, in every perfect matching $M$ of $G$ the neighborhood of any edge in $M$ is complete bipartite. \end{lem} We will also need the following technical lemma.
 Two edges are \emph{incident} if they share a vertex; in particular, we consider an edge to be incident to itself. \begin{lem} Let $G$ be a well-covered bipartite graph, and $M$ a perfect matching in $G$.
 Let $M_{0}$ be a subset of $M$ so that no pair of edges in $M_{0}$ form an induced matching in $G$.
 Then the subgraph $H$ of $G$ consisting of all edges incident to $M_{0}$ has $\im H=1$, and is in particular co-chordal.\end{lem} \begin{proof} Since the neighborhood of any edge in $M$ is complete bipartite, it suffices to show that if $e$ is an edge of $H$ and $c_{0}$ an edge of $M_{0}$, then $e$ and $c_{0}$ do not form a $2K_{2}$; that is, that there is some edge of $G$ incident to both $e$ and $c_{0}$.

 If $e\in M_{0}$ then this is immediate by the hypothesis.
 Otherwise, $e=\{x,y\}$ where $y$ is in some edge $c_{1}=\{y,z\}$ of $M_{0}$.
 By the hypothesis on $M$, either $y$ or $z$ is in some edge $b$ incident to $c_{0}$.
 If $y\in b$ then we are done.
 Otherwise, $b=\{z,w\}$ with $w\in c_{0}$.
 But then $w$ and $x$ are both neighbors of $c_{1}$, hence adjacent by Lemma \ref{lem:WellCoveredBipChar}. \end{proof}